 What do you love most about hunting and spending time outdoors?

 I always enjoy being able to get outside and get some fresh air!
 But my favorite thing about hunting is being able to watch animals in their element without being on alert that I’m there, too.
 It’s the best.

 What’s your most memorable hunting experience?

 I love to hunt turkeys, but if I’m being honest, I’m not the best turkey hunter.
-I’ll never forget after 3 years of unsuccessfully hunting turkeys.
-My first success was purely dumb luck of being in the right place at the right time.
-The best part, I was just wearing jeans and a T-shirt.
+I’ll never forget after three years of unsuccessfully hunting turkeys.
+My first success was purely the luck of being in the right place at the right time.
+The best part is I was just wearing jeans and a T-shirt.

 Do you have a favorite wild game recipe?